Our information security and privacy education in both Master’s programs offered by the department spans several classes.

 In written exams, we pose many small problems covering the contents of the entire lecture.
 It is not catastrophic to skip a few problems.
 This reduces the risk of getting caught on the wrong foot.
 We value short and precise answers and discourage “fact dumps”.
 We are aware of the difficulty of posing problems unambiguously.
 If you need to make additional assumptions to solve a problem, then state them.
 We will consider such parts of the response in all question types including multiple choice.

-Online exams replace other exams during the Covid pandemic.
+Online exams replaced other types of exams during the Covid pandemic.
 Unfortunately, the ways of interactions and the degrees of freedom in student responses are severely constrained.
 Multiple choice questions are the norm rather than the exception.

 Attend and actively participate in class.